 In the jewelry world, the term diamante refers to glittering stones that mimic diamonds.
-These gems are usually made from glass or crystal.
+These gems are usually made of glass or crystal.

 The word diamante is also used to describe sequin or rhinestone embellishments added to clothing and accessories.